 Curcumin has been approved by the FDA and the World Health Organization and is generally safe to use.
 While most people using appropriate doses don’t experience any adverse effects, occasional side effects have been reported.
-In most cases, curcumin side effects are minor, consisting of gastrointestinal upset like nausea or diarrhea, as well as occasional rash and headache.[1-3] Doses of around 200 to 400 mg daily for prolonged periods of time seem to be safe, and even extremely high doses don’t appear to be toxic.
-Turmeric can have significant adverse effects when interacting with drugs like coumadin.
-You may want to avoid turmeric if you are using blood thinners or if you have a surgery scheduled, as it may have anti-platelet activity.
-Talk with your doctor about the side effects of curcumin before using to avoid any these possible issues.
+In most cases, curcumin side effects are minor, consisting of gastrointestinal upset like nausea or diarrhea, as well as occasional rash and headache.
+Research finds various doses helpful for different reasons.
+In one study, patients took 500mg of turmeric two times a day for treatment of major depressive disorder, but too high of doses can also lead to GI distress.
+Turmeric can have significant adverse effects when interacting with specific medications You may want to avoid turmeric if you are using blood thinners or if you have a surgery scheduled, as it may have anti-platelet activity.
+Talk with your doctor about the side effects of curcumin before using to avoid any of these possible issues.

 The main challenge associated with turmeric use is that curcumin has poor bioavailability, meaning it is not easily used by the body when ingested.
-This is due to its poor absorption, rapid metabolism, water insolubility, and rapid elimination from the body.[5,6]
+This is due to its poor absorption, rapid metabolism, water insolubility, and rapid elimination from the body.

 Choosing your supplement carefully can help you get a formulation designed for optimal absorption.

-- Second, choose a supplement that has enhanced bioavailability.
+- Choose a supplement that has enhanced bioavailability.
 One option is choosing a formulation that contains piperine, a component of black pepper.
-Piperine has been shown to significantly increase the availability of curcumin when administered alongside it.[1,7,8] Look for piperine on the label.
+Piperine has been shown to significantly increase the availability of curcumin when administered alongside it.
+Look for piperine on the label.

 Follow the guidelines above to make the most of your turmeric supplement and to gain its many health benefits.
 Remember to choose the right form, the right formulation, and mix it with a fat.
-You’ll soon see why it’s called the miracle spice.

 Originally published in 2015, this post has been updated.